sivaramambikasaran/Fast_Multi_Component_Diffusion/README.md

 # FMDV

- can be used to solve for diffusion velocities in a fast manner.
+FMDV can be used to solve for diffusion velocities in a fast manner.
 The methods that are utilized in this library are detailed in [this](https://www.sciencedirect.com/science/article/pii/S1540748916300554) article

 ## Dependencies: